 Transfer students unable to provide GT documentation from their previous school district will be placed into regular classes or cluster classes and may be nominated for screening during the next screening window.

 Military Exception: Students from a military family who transfer into PFISD and who have been identified as eligible for GT services in another district will be placed in GT cluster classrooms and coded “1” by the registrar.
 The District shall initially honor the placement of the student in a GT cluster classroom based on current educational assessments conducted at the sending district or participation/placement in like programs in the sending state; however, subsequent evaluations can be given upon review of student records or student performance to ensure appropriate placement and continued enrollment of the student in the course(s) (FDD – Legal).
-The campus GT Determination Committee will follow transfer student guidelines to review student records or conduct testing as needed.*For more information, contact your campus counselor, GT Specialist, or the Asst.
+The campus GT Determination Committee will follow transfer student guidelines to review student records or conduct testing as needed.*For more information, contact your campus counselor, Campus GT Lead, or the Asst.
 Director of PSR - Advanced Academics /Gifted and Talented Coordinator.